MauroGaravito/indux/architecture.md

 3. **Configure Content** - Module Editor (admin mode) updates fields, slides, quiz, and settings while the module is draft.
 Admin Projects also allows deleting unused modules; removal cascades through reviews and submissions automatically.
 4. **Assign Managers & Workers** - Admin Projects provides dedicated tabs for both roles; `POST /assignments` seeds manager/worker links so managers can see their pool and workers can access the wizard.
 Admins can also open the per-worker module dialog here to restrict which modules each worker must complete.
 5. **Manage Inspections** - Admins curate the inspection template library via **Admin -> Inspection Templates** and activate them per project with `/projects/:projectId/inspections`, selecting cadence (daily/weekly/adhoc).
 Activated templates create `ProjectInspection` records that surface in project dashboards.
 6. **Monitor Reviews & Submissions** - Review Queue lists induction module reviews and worker submissions; admins can approve/decline or override.
-The admin navigation also exposes a dedicated **Worker Submissions** page (Inductions, Exams, Inspections tabs) and **Inspection Module Reviews** placeholder for future inspection approvals.
+The admin navigation also exposes a dedicated **Worker Submissions** page (Inductions, Exams, Inspections tabs), **Inspection Module Reviews** placeholder for future inspection approvals, and the new **Inspection Records** surface (`GET /inspection-records`) for filtered, read-only access to every submitted inspection.
 7. **Branding & Users** - Admin Settings and Users screens manage organisational metadata and accounts.
 ### Manager Workflow
 1. **Dashboard** - Shows assigned projects, pending submissions, and modules awaiting review.
 2. **Project Register** - `ManagerProjects` lists each project with module status, quick actions, and descriptions.
 3. **Project Detail** - `ManagerProjectDetail` displays summary, assigned managers, a module selector, and actions to edit modules, request new ones (blank/template), manage workers, or open the Project Inspections tab.
 4. **Module & Template Editing** - `ManagerModuleEditor` wraps the admin editor; editing is allowed if an assignment exists and the module status is draft/declined/pending.
 5. **Project Inspections** - Assigned managers can enable new inspections via the Project Inspections dialog, choosing a template and cadence (daily/weekly/adhoc).
-Workers inherit these activations when launching the Inspection Wizard.
+Workers inherit these activations when launching the Inspection Wizard, and the same screen now includes a **History** table backed by `GET /projects/:projectId/inspection-records` for read-only review of submitted inspections.
 6. **Pending Approvals** - Review Queue (Submission Reviews + Induction Module Review Requests) filtered by assignments, plus the Worker Submissions surface for projects they manage.
 Managers can approve/decline worker submissions, but induction module approvals remain admin-only.
 7. **Team Management** - `ManagerTeam` uses `/assignments/project/:projectId` and `/assignments/manager/:id/team` to manage worker rosters and opens the per-worker module dialog (`PUT /assignments/:id/modules`) so managers can decide which modules each worker must complete.
 ### Worker Pipeline